Guest Essay by Willis Eschenbach

 Figure 3.
 Monthly Average Albedo.
 Timing is half a year apart.
 August is the height of summer in the Northern Hemisphere.
 February is the height of summer in the Southern Hemisphere.
 Light blue areas are the most reflective (greatest albedo)

 In February, on the other hand, the sun is in the South.
 The albedo situation is reversed.
 Brazil and Southern Africa and Australasia are warm under the sun.
-In response to the heat, the clouds form, and those areas now have high albedo.
-By contrast, the north now has low albedo, with the exception of the reflective Sahara and Rub Al Khali Deserts.
+In response to the heat, clouds form, and those areas now have a high albedo.
+By contrast, the north now has a low albedo, with the exception of the reflective Sahara and Rub Al Khali Deserts.

 Clearly, the cloud albedo (from cumulus and cumulonimbus) follows the sun north and south, keeping the earth from overheating.
 This shows quite definitively that rather than the warmth being caused by the clouds, the clouds are caused by the warmth.

-Quite separately, these images show in a different way that warmth drives the cloud formation.
+Quite separately, these images show in a different way that warmth drives cloud formation.
 We know that during the summer, the land warms more than the ocean.
 If temperature is driving the cloud formation, we would expect to see a greater change in the albedo over land than over the ocean.
 And this is clearly the case.
 We see in the North Pacific and the Indian Ocean that the sun increases the albedo over the ocean, particularly where the ocean is shallow.
 But the changes in the land are in general much larger than the changes over the ocean.
 Again this shows that the clouds are forming in response to, and are therefore limiting, increasing warmth.

 How the Governor Works